PoshCode/ModuleBuilder/ReadMe.md

 Additionally, the `Build-Module` command now _explicitly sorts_ the source files into alphabetical order, to ensure consistent behavior regardless of the native order of the underlying file system.
 This is technically also a breaking change, but it's unlikely to affect anyone except the people whose builds didn't work on non-Windows systems because of the previous behavior.

+### 3.1.0 - Now allows help outside the top of script commands

+Starting with this release, ModuleBuilder adds an empty line between the `#REGION filename` comment lines it injects, and the content of the files.
+This allows PowerShell to recognize help comments that are at the top of each file (outside the function block).